-Make sure to engage with other investors and listen carefully for any tips or advice that they give you.
+Make sure to engage with other investors and listen carefully for any tips or advice they give you.
 Seasoned investors with years of experience can open your mind to concepts and ideas that may not have crossed your mind, giving you greater energy to devote to your investment.

-Other investors wait too long before committing to a particular investment and end up investing when the price is sitting at its peak.
+Other investors wait too long before committing to a particular investment and end up investing when the price is at its peak.
 Upon the anticipated drop in price, these investors go into a tailspin, regretting their delay in purchase and then regretting their purchase at such a high price.

-Such investors end up panic selling when the price eventually drops or crashes, making their entire investment pointless and based on irrational decision making.
+Such investors end up panic selling when the price eventually drops or crashes, making their entire investment pointless and based on irrational decision-making.

 Use Your Intuition